Marmar8001/Unsupervised-Machine-Learning-Customer-Segmentation/README.md

 * Dimentionality reduction by principal component analysis
 * Performing k-means clustering on the PCA-transformed data( Elbow curve determined the best number of clusters)

-At the end population cluster were compared with customer cluster
+At the end, population clusters were compared with customer clusters